MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/input-data-concepts.md

 ms.author: stflanag
 ---

 # Input data
 The payload to be ingested to the graph should be in Json format and it should also be assocaited with identifier called DocumentId.
----
-title: Enterprise Graph by Microsoft input data format
-description: Understanding the correct format for your input data in Enterprise Graph by Microsoft
-author: microsteve

-ms.service: enterprise-graph
-ms.topic: conceptual
-ms.date: 03/29/2019
-ms.author: stflanag
----

-# Input data
----
-title: Enterprise Graph by Microsoft input data format
-description: Understanding the correct format for your input data in Enterprise Graph by Microsoft
-author: microsteve

-ms.service: enterprise-graph
-ms.topic: conceptual
-ms.date: 03/29/2019
-ms.author: stflanag
----

-# Input data
-The payload to be ingested to the graph should be in Json format and it should also be assocaited with identifier called DocumentId.